 - Compact the leaves slightly with your feet.
 Over time, they'll break down, but you can keep refreshing the paths throughout the fall season.

 For an extra touch of ambience, consider adding Solar Garden Path lights to the edges of your leaf-covered paths.
 These lights highlight the natural beauty of your garden and provide functional illumination for safety during the early evenings of fall.
-And right now, they're 15% off for a limited time—the perfect opportunity to enhance your garden while staying eco-friendly.

 Solar Garden Path Light with Motion Sensor 1LED - 2 Pack